Zero-Down-Time/kubezero/releases/v1.22/README.md

 Further usage of this controller to automate any DNS related configurations, like Ingress etc. is planned for following releases.

-### crun - container runtime
+### Container runtime
-got migrated from runc to crun, which reduces the memory overhead *per pod* from 16M to 4M, details at [crun intro](https://www.redhat.com/sysadmin/introduction-crun)
+Cri-o now uses crun rather than runc, which reduces the memory overhead *per pod* from 16M to 4M, details at [crun intro](https://www.redhat.com/sysadmin/introduction-crun)

-### Version upgrades
+## Version upgrades
-- Istio to 1.13.2
+- Istio to 1.13.2 using new upstream Helm charts
 - aws-termination-handler to 1.16
-- aws-iam-authenticator to 0.5.7
+- aws-iam-authenticator to 0.5.7, required for >1.22 allows using the latest version on the client side again

-### Misc
+## Misc
 - new metrics and dashboards for openEBS LVM CSI drivers
 - new node label `node.kubernetes.io/instance-type` for all nodes containing the EC2 instance type
+- kubelet root moved to `/var/lib/containers` to ensure ephemeral storage is allocated from the configurable volume rather than the root fs of the worker

-## Upgrade
+# Upgrade
+`(No, really, you MUST read this before you upgrade)`

-*Ensure your Kube context points to the correct cluster !!!*
+- Ensure your Kube context points to the correct cluster !
+- Ensure any usage of Kiam has been migrated to OIDC providers as any remaining Kiam components will be deleted as part of the upgrade

 1. Trigger the cluster upgrade:
-`./upgrade_122.sh`
+`./release/v1.22/upgrade_cluster.sh`

 2. Upgrade CFN stacks for the control plane and all worker groups Change Kubernetes version in controller config from `1.21.9` to `1.22.8`